 Imagine being stuck in a burning building and getting to the point where you’ve lost all hope of making it out alive.
 However, at the very last possible moment, a firefighter bursts on to the scene out of nowhere, grabs a hold of you, and carries you out unharmed.

 Now, I don't know about you, but if that happened to me, if I’d been the one trapped in the building, I would not be able to keep that story to myself.
 I would want to tell everyone about how I was rescued, and more importantly, about the "rescuer."

-In ways very similar to this hypothetical scenario, Jesus came and rescued us from sin and death when there was no other way, when there was nothing we could do to save ourselves.
+In ways that are very similar to this imagined scenario, Jesus came and rescued us from sin and death when there was no other way, when there was nothing we could do to save ourselves.
 Regrettably, this is something I take for granted far too often and I fail to share this good news with others.
-When it comes to sharing my faith and telling people about Jesus, I tend to make excuses about why I can't or why I shouldn't.
+I tell myself many reasons why I can't or why I shouldn't:

 I'm not qualified.

 I think they will ask me questions and I won't know the answer.